All Products

 How do I select a pay-as-you-go instance?

-By default, CLB instances use the pay-by-LCU metering method.
+By default, CLB instances use the pay-by-LCU billing method.
 The performance of an instance automatically scales with usage, and you do not need to specify an instance type.
-You are charged hourly based on your actual usage.
-For more information about performance limits, see Upper limits for instance performance metrics.
-For more information about metering methods, see Metering methods.
+You are charged an hourly fee based on the number of LCUs that you use.
+For more information about performance limits, see Instance performance limits.
+For more information about billing, see Instance billing methods.

-You can change the instance type of a guaranteed-performance instance in the console.
+You can modify the configuration of a guaranteed-performance instance in the console.
 For more information, see Modify the configurations of a pay-as-you-go CLB instance.

 Note

-• Starting from 00:00:00 (UTC+8) on June 1, 2025, you can no longer purchase pay-by-specification CLB instances.
-You cannot change the metering method of a pay-by-LCU instance to pay-by-specification.
-For more information, see End-of-sale for pay-by-specification CLB instances.
+• Starting from 00:00:00 (UTC+8) on June 1, 2025, pay-by-specification CLB instances will no longer be available for purchase.
+You cannot change the billing method of a pay-by-LCU instance to pay-by-specification.
+For more information, see End of sale for pay-by-specification Classic Load Balancer (CLB) instances.

 • You can change only shared-resource CLB instances to high-performance ones.
 You cannot change high-performance CLB instances to shared-resource ones.

-• Changing the instance type does not affect the IP address of the CLB instance.
+• Configuration modifications do not change the IP address of the CLB instance.

 We recommend that you change a shared-resource instance to a guaranteed-performance instance during off-peak hours.
-Alternatively, you can use DNS to load balance traffic across multiple instances before you change the instance type.
+You can also use DNS to implement load balancing among instances before you modify the configuration.

-If you change the instance type and the metering method from pay-by-bandwidth to pay-by-LCU or vice versa at the same time, the changes take effect at 00:00:00 the next day instead of immediately.
+If you change the instance type and billing method (from pay-by-bandwidth to pay-by-data-transfer or vice versa) simultaneously, the changes take effect at 00:00:00 on the next day.

-You cannot change the primary zone after a CLB instance is created.
-The system automatically selects the most suitable secondary zone based on resource availability in each region.
-You do not need to configure it manually.
+You cannot change the primary availability zone after a CLB instance is created.
+The system automatically selects the most appropriate secondary availability zone based on regional resources, so you do not need to configure it manually.

-We recommend that you use Application Load Balancer (ALB) and Network Load Balancer (NLB), which support multi-zone deployment.
-For more information, see What is SLB?, What is ALB?, and What is NLB?.
+We recommend using Application Load Balancer (ALB) or Network Load Balancer (NLB), as both support multi-availability zone deployment.
+For more information, see Introduction to the SLB product family, What is Application Load Balancer (ALB)?, and What is Network Load Balancer (NLB)?.

-Yes.
-The processing time of a CLB instance includes the time to receive data from and send data to a client.
+Yes, the processing time of a CLB instance includes the time to receive client data and send response data.

-• Time to receive client data: This is measured by the read_request_time metric.
-It is the total time that the CLB instance takes to read a client request.
-This includes the time to receive the HTTP request header (read_header_time) and the request body (read_body_time).
+• Time to receive client data: This is read_request_time.
+It is the total time CLB spends reading a client request and includes the time to receive the HTTP request header (read_header_time) and the request body (read_body_time).

-• Time to send response data: This includes the time to return a response to the client.
+• Time to send response data: the time required to return a response to the client.

-Elastic IP Addresses (EIPs) and the public IP addresses of CLB are allocated from the same public IP resource pool.
-You can call the DescribePublicIpAddress operation to get the public IP CIDR blocks in a specified region.
+Elastic IP Addresses (EIPs) and the public IP addresses of CLB instances are allocated from the same public IP address pool.
+You can call the DescribePublicIpAddress operation to obtain the public IP CIDR blocks in a specified region.

 Note